 Gibb River Road Essentials: Toys and Entertainment

-- Or similar floatation devices, great floating around the plunge pools beneath the many waterfalls.
+Grab a pool noodle or similar floatation devices for the many plunge pools beneath the waterfalls.

 This Gibb River Road Essentials checklist is meant to highlight some of the essentials needed on a recreational trip along The Gibb River Road but of course, it is by no means exhaustive.
 If you have a question about your packing list for the trip, let us know below.
 Or, if you’ve completed the journey and you think we’ve missed something, let us know what you would add to the Gibb River Road essentials checklist!